 The community of Abitibi Canyon, located 100 miles south of James Bay, was built in 1930 along the Abitibi River to house the families of the construction workers and later those who would man the power plant.
 Abitibi Canyon was the James Bay watershed - from the "Canyon" the waters flowed north to James Bay.
 Over the 52 year existence of the Canyon the population ranged from 130 to 300 people.
 This writer grew up in the community between the years 1951-1968, or from the age of 2 until nearly 19 years of age.

 Abitibi Canyon was an isolated community, with several homes, one grocery store, one truck, a nurse's office, a recreation hall and a staff house to house visitors and the unmarried Ontario Hydro employees.
-The main means of access to the Canyon was by railroad.
+The main means of access to the Canyon was by railroad, although sometimes float planes or helicopters would land.
 The Ontario Northland Railroad (ONR) traveled daily between the Ontario communities of Cochrane and Moosonee, located on the shores of James Bay.
 The closest the train came to the Canyon was the railway station at Fraserdale.
 Fraserdale consisted of a handful of buildings owned by the ONR, and was three miles from Abitibi Canyon.
 Ontario Hydro had a small train of its own that ran the remaining three miles to the Canyon.
 The ONR train - later called the Polar Bear Express - would generally travel from Cochrane to Moosonee one day and return to Cochrane the next, but the schedule would vary throughout the years.
 It would stop at Fraserdale and drop off food and mail on its way to Moosonee.
 For some reason mail going to Fraserdale, Ontario would sometimes go instead to Fraserville, Nova Scotia, and vice versa.

 Traveling on the ONR train could be aggravatingly slow at times.
-It was 69 miles from Cochrane to Fraserdale and the train would often stop on its way to shuffle box cars around.
+It was 69 miles from Cochrane to Fraserdale but the train would often stop on its way to shuffle box cars around.
 The crew would even stop to do some fishing alongside the rail line or to pick up a hunter!

 However, there was a dining car where travelers could go and get something to eat - but not without some dangers attached.
 I remember one occasion when the train came to a sudden stop and entire pots of coffee went flying.